google/uncertainty-baselines/baselines/diabetic_retinopathy_detection/README.md

-# Diabetic Retinopathy Uncertainty Benchmark
+# RETINA Benchmark

 ## Overview

 Hi, good to see you here! 👋

-Thanks for checking out the code for the Diabetic Retinopathy Detection Benchmark, part of the Uncertainty Baselines project.
+Thanks for checking out the code for the RETINA Benchmark, part of the Uncertainty Baselines project.

 See our 2021 NeurIPS Datasets and Benchmarks paper introducing this benchmark in detail [here](https://openreview.net/forum?id=jyd4Lyjr2iB).